QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Please see [the grain host](blueprints.md#host) for more details.

 ### inputs
 Similar to blueprint inputs, inputs provided to the Shell grain are used when launching the shell.
+Unlike other grains, in the Shell grain, inputs are used inside the __commands__ section, wrapped in double curly brackets - ```" {{ .inputs.input1 }}"```.

 ```yaml"
 grains: